 Before cooking, find the grain and slice a corner of the flat.
 This will make it easier to find the direction of the grain when the brisket is done and ready to be sliced.

-Wouldn’t your friends and family love to sit down to this tender, delicious dry-rubbed oven-roasted brisket?
-Why not surprise them and let them think you’re the new grill master in the family?
+Wouldn’t your friends and family love to sit down to this tender, delicious baked beef brisket?

 Recipe FAQ’s

-If you rub the brisket with the spice mixture and immediately place it in the oven, itโs just a rub.
+If you rub the brisket with the spice mixture and immediately place it in the oven, it’s just a rub.
 It will flavor the exterior of the meat, and the spices will penetrate a little way into the beef.

 But if you rub the seasonings into the brisket and let it sit overnight before roasting, this would be considered a brisket dry brine.
 The salt and other seasonings will have time to truly work their way into the center of the beef, giving you a more flavorful piece of meat.